 Show Me Value

-Nationally for the 2010–11 academic year, the annual cost for undergraduate tuition, room and board at public four-year institutions was estimated to cost 51 percent less than at private four-year institutions.
+Nationally, the average annual cost for undergraduate tuition, fees, room and board at public four-year institutions was estimated to cost 50 percent less than at private four-year institutions.
 Source

-In addition, the university conducts 95% of the research conducted at Missouri's four-year public institutions; provides more than $50 million annually in unreimbursed health care; offers a broad scope of Extension services; and creates new jobs through economic development.
+In addition, the university represents 95.2% of federal research expenditures at Missouri's four-year public institutions; provides more than $60 million annually in unreimbursed health care; offers a broad scope of Extension services; and creates new jobs through economic development.

 The University of Missouri continues to be an affordable option for Missouri students and families.

 University of Missouri System Sources of Financial Aid, FY 2015

 2015-16 In-State Tuition and Fees at Public Four-Year Institutions by State and Five-Year Percentage Change